-Because AMASE’s imminent event on is not promoting APD (and thanks to AMASE for saying so !), my action has nothing to do with its meeting.
+Because AMASE’s imminent event is not promoting APD (and thanks to AMASE for saying so !), my action has nothing to do with its meeting.
 So it can’t possibly be an act of hostility to the meeting or to AMASE.

 This reply was given promptly.
 Yet AMASE’s leaders have not yet acknowledged this common sense, not yet withdrawn the stance of accusing me of hostility to them by taking that action.
 To accuse hostility for a step that does not attack their meeting or them at all, and to leave a common sense reply unacknowledged and leave the hostility charge standing, WOULD BE AN ACT OF PERSONAL DISTANCING AND PUSHING AWAY, of intolerant hostility by them, therefore of quick-fire PURGING.
-It’s a tactical hostility for group control.
+It’s a corrupt tactical hostility for group control.
 Instant falling out with a person for a difference of view on one item.
 To lead any autistic group in that way is emotional danger to all and exploitation.
 AFF’s history and collapse illustrated so.

 So THIS POST WILL BE DELETED IF AMASE itself posts or otherwise gets in touch to acknowledge the common sense, and to state consequently that we are not on hostile terms.
 If it does that, it will show it does not push folks away as soon as they have a difference with the leadership on one issue.
-It will show it is not purge-happy and not going to turn out the same way as Aspies For Freedom !
+It will show it is not purge-happy and not going to turn out the same harmful and disastrous way as Aspies For Freedom !
 THIS IS IN THE BALANCE RIGHT NOW.

 9 Jul 2018